 To learn more about SBI PO Preparation, check at the linked article.

 This article will help the aspirant to prepare for Bank PO exam preparation.
-Applicants can find all the relevant information about the Subjects & Topics covering all the phases of CWE.
+Applicants can find all the relevant information about the Subjects & Topics covered in bank exam syllabus for all the phases of CRP.
 Besides, we bring forth some useful tips, tricks & suggestions, that come in handy to candidates while preparing for the Bank PO Exam.

 Important Topics of Bank PO Exam

 The table below shows the bank PO exam pattern, important topics, subjects and a generic tip for attempting each of these sections:

 |Series, Comprehension, Logical Reasoning & Coding-Decoding||As most of the questions asked in this section are general, so candidates should save time in solving this section and make reasoning a high scoring section.|